 Steps to Secure an Immigration Bond

-The first step is to assess whether ICE will grant a bond.
-Everything You Need to Know About Immigration Bonds.
+The first step is to assess whether ICE will grant a bond—everything You Need about Immigration Bonds. - Bond Hearing

 Once the bond is paid, the detainee will be released, subject to compliance with all legal requirements and court appearances.